 Dalton previously worked as Venture Associate at Fidelity Capital, focusing on communications and electronic commerce.
 Before that, he was a Product Manager for GTE (now Verizon), leading the nation’s first DSL trial for Internet Access.

 Dalton holds an M.B.A. from Harvard Business School, an M.S. in electrical engineering from the University of Pennsylvania, and a B.S. in electrical engineering from the University of Delaware.
-He lives in Winchester, Mass., with his wife, Julie, and four children, Mikaela, Bronte ’16, Chaney ’19, and Everett.
+He lives in Winchester, Mass., with his wife, Julie, and four children, Mikaela, Bronte ’16, Chaney ’19, and Everett '23.

 Matthew Ginsburg previously served as the managing director and head of investment Banking for the Asia-Pacific Region at Barclays Capital.
 Mr. Ginsburg served as head of the Asia Investment Bank of Barclays PLC until July 2014.
 He served as the head of investment banking of Asia-Pacific division of Morgan Stanley from 2006 to 2009.
 He has been a non-executive director at Sino Gas & Energy Holdings Ltd. since August 2015.
 He also served as head of Morgan Stanley’s financial institutions group in the Asia-Pacific region.
 Mr. Ginsburg joined Morgan Stanley in 1996 in Asia and held various positions including investment banking operations officer and head of M&A Asia Pacific.
 Matthew serves on the board of directors for Mother’s Choice in Hong Kong.

-Matthew lives in Hong Kong with his wife, Joanna, and their daughters Sophia ’16, Anna ’17, and Isabella.
+Matthew lives in Hong Kong with his wife, Joanna, and their daughters Sophia ’16, Anna ’17, and Isabella '23.
 Joanna is very engaged with CA, serving in many parent volunteer capacities.

 John Grossman P’17 ’19

-Kerry worked as a trial lawyer for the U.S. Department of Justice for ten years, handling criminal antitrust cases in Washington, D.C. and Atlanta.
+Kerry worked as a trial lawyer for the U.S. Department of Justice for 10 years, handling criminal antitrust cases in Washington and Atlanta.
 She holds a bachelor’s degree in history from U.C.
 Berkeley and a J.D. from U.C.
 Hastings.
 Since moving to New England, Kerry’s volunteer efforts have focused on the arts, education, and the environment.
-She taught as a Gallery Instructor at the MFA in Boston for five years.
-She served as co-chair of CA’s 2017-18 Parent Annual Fund.
-She also sits on the Council for EarthJustice, a non-profit environmental law firm, based in San Francisco.
+She taught as a gallery instructor at the Museum of Fine Arts in Boston for five years.
+She served as co-chair of CA’s 2017–18 Parent Annual Fund and as CA Parents president from 2018 to 2020, and she is a member of the school’s Centennial Campaign Steering Committee.
+She also sits on the council for EarthJustice, a nonprofit environmental law firm based in San Francisco.